[Moderate revision–posted 9/12/19 (replaces 6/12/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish procedures and safeguards for the protection of all information made confidential by law or TTU policy.

-REVIEW: This OP will be reviewed in June of even-numbered years by the Managing Director of Human Resources, the chief information officers, and the Vice Chancellor/General Counsel with substantive revisions presented to the Associate Vice President for Administration and Chief of Staff.
+REVIEW: This OP will be reviewed in June of odd-numbered years by the Assistant Vice President for Human Resources, the Chief Information Officers, and the Vice Chancellor/General Counsel with substantive revisions presented to the Associate Vice President for Administration and Chief of Staff.

 1. General Policy

 a.
-Anyone who has access to private and personally identifiable information concerning university faculty, staff, students, affiliates, or others, including donors or vendors, or who has access to any information made confidential by TTU policies or law (including, but not limited to the Family Educational Rights and Privacy Act of 1974 and the Gramm-Leach- Bliley Act of 1999) will take reasonable and necessary steps to ensure privacy of such information.
-"Private and personally identifiable information" includes, but is not limited to, social security numbers, birth dates, driver license numbers, unpublished home addresses or phone numbers, personal account numbers, computer passwords and accounts, protected health information (e.g., patient records and information), and financial information.
+Anyone who has access to confidential and/or personally identifiable information concerning university faculty, staff, students, affiliates, or others, including donors or vendors, or who has access to any information made confidential by TTU policies or law (including, but not limited to the Family Educational Rights and Privacy Act of 1974 and the Gramm-Leach-Bliley Act of 1999) will take reasonable and necessary steps to ensure privacy of such information.
+"Confidential and/or personally identifiable information" includes, but is not limited to, social security numbers, birth dates, driver license numbers, unpublished home addresses or phone numbers, personal account numbers, computer passwords and accounts, protected health information (e.g., patient records and information), and financial information.

 b.
 Each department administrator, within their respective area of responsibility, shall be responsible for notifying faculty, staff, students, and affiliates of the requirements of this policy and shall be responsible for scheduling faculty, staff, and students for any training required under the provisions of this policy and shall be responsible for ensuring that such training has been completed.